andrewheberle/serverless-ssh-ca/client/README.md

 This allows the use of a shared/system configuration file that defines the OIDC and SSH CA configuration with user specific data kept seperate.

+## Requirements

+Regardless of the version being run there must be a running `ssh-agent` to handle private keys, certificates and authentication to your SSH client of choice.

+On Windows this requires the `OpenSSH Agent` service to be set to `Manual` start and `ssh-agent.exe` must be started on login for your user.

+On Linux `ssh-agent` should be started as part of your normal process.

 ## Running via the CLI